1 Bg 11-1972: The Universal Form

 > stated in the Vedic scriptures that those who are devotees

-> of Lord Visnu are demigods.
+> of Lord Visnu are demigods (visnu-bhaktah smrta devah).

 > Those who are atheistic, i.e., who do not believe in Visnu,

-> or who only recognize the impersonal part of Krsna as
+> or who recognize only the impersonal part of Krsna as

 > the Supreme, cannot have the divine vision.
 It is not